 1907 The new Hippodrome Theatre opens in Portsmouth, England.

 1956 Peter Ustinov writes and is featured in Romanoff and Juliet.
-This comedy will play at London's Piccadilly Theatre for 47 weeks.
+The comedy plays London's Piccadilly Theatre for 47 weeks.

-1971 Stephen Schwartz's musical Godspell opens Off-Broadway at the Cherry Lane Theatre tonight.
+1971 Stephen Schwartz's musical Godspell opens Off-Broadway at the Cherry Lane Theatre.
 Three months later, it moves to the Promenade Theatre.
 All told, the show, which stars Lamar Alford as the up-to-date son of God, plays 2,124 performances.
-Godspell will make its Broadway debut in 1976.
+Godspell makes its Broadway debut in 1976.

 2006 Cy Feuer, the legendary Broadway producer and director whose credits, with late partner Ernest H. Martin, included Guys and Dolls and How to Succeed in Business Without Really Trying dies at home in Manhattan at age 95.